Please click the link below to view the Little Common Curriculum.

 Phonic skills are taught systematically in the Foundation Stage and Key Stage 1 on a daily basis.
 We use Read Write Inc. as our scheme of work for phonics.
 This work continues into Key Stage 2, placing more emphasis on higher order reading and spelling strategies.
 Throughout the school, children are also taught to use context clues, grammatical knowledge and word recognition skills.

 The children are offered many opportunities to write for different purposes and audiences, and we aim to foster creativity and personal expression.
 Good habits of letter formation, spelling, punctuation and grammar are also central to the school’s English work.
 Through whole class writing pupils will be taught to develop their written skills in various genres.

 Our handwriting scheme is intended to support children in developing a legible joined style.

 From the time children enter our school we aim to give them mathematical experiences from which they derive pleasure and enjoyment.
 In promoting this positive attitude we are able to teach the necessary skills and basic facts at the appropriate stages.
+Pupils wear 'Times Table Champion' badges to celebrate their achievement in securing their times table and division facts.
 Through enquiry and discovery we develop children’s understanding of mathematics and their awareness of its uses in the world beyond the classroom.
-In Years 5 and 6 the children are grouped in order to ensure every child is taught at their level of understanding.

 Science is generally taught through a ‘Learning Journey’ style approach with links to other subjects, for example mathematics and technology.